 If the batteries are removed for storage, they should be fully charged prior to removal.
 Batteries should be stored in cool (but not cold), dry locations.
 Never store batteries near heat devices or anything that causes a spark or electrical charge.
 Fully recharge the battery prior to reinstallation.

-(NOTE: If the battery is removed from the boat, the automatic bilge system will not operate and water will not be discharged from the bilge.)
+(NOTE: If the battery is removed from the boat, the automatic bilge system will not operate and water will not be discharged from the bilge.
+Therefore, boats that are stored in water must not have the batteries removed.)